Husayn ibn Numayr al-Sakuni

 Al-Ḥuṣayn ibn Numayr al-Sakūnī (died 5/6 August 686) was a leading general of the early Umayyad Caliphate, from the Sakun subtribe of the Kinda.

 Biography

-A man of his name is recorded as being responsible for the pacification of Hadhramaut in 632, during the Ridda Wars, but most scholars reject that this man aas the Umayyad general.
-Husayn is first securely attested at the Battle of Siffin in 657, where he fought for the Umayyads.
-He is also mentioned as the leader of summer raids into Byzantine Asia Minor in 678 and 681/682.
+A man of his name is recorded as being responsible for the pacification of Hadhramaut during the Ridda Wars in 632, but most scholars reject that he is the same person as the Umayyad general.
+Husayn is first securely attested at the Battle of Siffin in 657, where he fought for the Umayyad governor of Syria, Mu'awiya ibn Abi Sufyan.
+After Mu'awiya became caliph, Husayn is mentioned as the leader of summer raids into Byzantine Asia Minor in 678 and 681/682.